vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/config/themeConfig.md

 {
   // This will encrypt the entire guide directory and both passwords will be available "/guide/": ["1234", "5678"],
-  // this will only encrypt api / page.html
+  // this will only encrypt config/page.html
-  "/api/page.html": "1234"
+  "/config/page.html": "1234"
 }
 ```